-(a) Patents
+(i) Patents

 Patents acquired separately by the Company are reported at cost less accumulated amortization and accumulated impairment losses.
-Amortization is charged on a straight-line basis over the shorter of their estimated economic or legal lives.
+Amortization is recognized in the consolidated statement of profit and loss and comprehensive loss on a straight-line basis over the shorter of their estimated economic or legal lives.
 The estimated useful life and amortization method are reviewed at the end of each annual reporting period, with the effect of any changes in estimates being accounted for on a prospective basis.

-(b) Research and Development
+(ii) Research and Development